freznicek/qa-crashcourse/README.md

 *Before* you ship software to wider audience:
  * assess that software meets the (customer) requirements
- * indentify & document/fix bugs or imperfections
+ * identify & document/fix bugs or imperfections

 ## QA Testing types